-The overarching theme of this Strategy will be to continuously improve upon the contribution Procurement can make in both NES and the wider public-sector Procurement community and embed the position of the Procurement process higher up the value chain.
-The earlier the Procurement Team is involved in acquiring goods and services the more value it achieves.
-Procurement are involved, in a collaborative style, at the earliest stage of the sourcing process, from 'Day One' e.g. when the internal stakeholder is considering sourcing options, specification etc.
+The overarching theme of this strategy is to continuously improve upon the contribution Procurement can make in both NES and the wider public-sector Procurement community and embed the position of the Procurement process higher up the value chain.
+The earlier the Procurement Team is involved in the acquisition of goods and services the more value it achieves.
+Procurement are involved, in a collaborative style, at the earliest stage of the sourcing process, from 'Day One' when our internal stakeholders are considering solutions, sourcing options, and specifications.

-Key Priorities over the next three years will include: -
+Key Priorities over the next four years will include: -